New gas discovery for Energean off Israel

 Mathios Rigas, Chief Executive of Energean, commented: “We are delighted to announce this new gas discovery at Athena and the potential of the wider Olympus Area.
 We are considering a range of strategic commercialisation options both for a standalone and wider Olympus Area development, including domestic and multiple export routes.”

-The company pointed out that this discovery is particularly significant as it de-risks an additional 50 bcm (1.8 tcf/321 mmboe) of mean unrisked prospective resources across its Olympus Area – total 58 bcm/372mmboe including Athena – which includes not only Athena but also the undrilled prospects on Block 12 and the adjacent Tanin lease.
+The company points out that this discovery is particularly significant as it de-risks an additional 50 bcm (1.8 tcf/321 mmboe) of mean unrisked prospective resources across its Olympus Area – total 58 bcm/372mmboe including Athena – which includes not only Athena but also the undrilled prospects on Block 12 and the adjacent Tanin lease.

 Energean holds 100 per cent interest in the Athena exploration well, which was drilled on Block 12, located 20 kilometres from Karish and 20 kilometres from Tanin A, in a water depth of 1,769 metres.
 The Stena Icemax drillship – an ice-class harsh environment dual-activity dynamically positioned drillship, capable of drilling in water depths of up to 10,000 ft – carried out the drilling operations, which took 51 days and came in below the budget of $35 million.